-5. INDEPENDENT LIMITED ASSURANCE REPORT ON PRO FORMA FINANCIAL INFORMATION the pro forma financial information, as set out in section 4 of the Prospectus is not presented fairly in accordance with the basis of preparation as set out in the prospectus and applied in preparing the financial information as set out in section 4 of the Prospectus with the recognition and measurement requirements (but not the disclosure requirements) of Australian Accounting Standards and other mandatory professional reporting requirements in Australia, and the accounting policies adopted by the Group.
+5. INDEPENDENT LIMITED ASSURANCE REPORT ON PRO FORMA FINANCIAL INFORMATION that the historical financial information, as set out in the section 4 of the Prospectus is not presented fairly in accordance with the recognition and measurement requirements (but not the disclosure requirements) of Australian Accounting Standards and other mandatory professional reporting requirements in Australia, and the accounting policies adopted by Noxopharm Limited.